HealthInformaticsUT/CohortContrast/README.md

    **OR**

 2b. **Cohort CSV Configuration**:
    - Populate `./inst/CSV/cohorts.csv` with patient IDs, cohort inclusion start dates, and end dates.
-Ensure that the target cohort has a smaller cohort ID in comparison to the control cohort (e.g., target = 1, control = 2).
+Ensure that the control cohort has an id of 1 and the target cohort an id of 2.

 3. **Run the Study**: Execute the study by running the script located in `./extras/codeToRun.R`.